ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
-High near 94, with temperatures falling to around 92 in the afternoon.
+         <h3>Today</h3>A slight chance of showers and thunderstorms after 5pm.
+Sunny.
+High near 94, with temperatures falling to around 92 in the
+         afternoon.
 Heat index values as high as 105.
-Southeast
-         wind around 3 mph.<br></div>
+Southeast wind around 3 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms after 10pm.
-Mostly clear, with a low around 75.
-North wind around 3 mph.
-Chance
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms.
+Partly cloudy, with a low around 75.
+Northeast wind around 3 mph.
+Chance of
-         of precipitation is 20%.<br></div>
+         precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">